IAM Reference Architecture (v2)

 While it is possible to have an IDM populated without attaching to an external data service, this is typically not the case.
 Usually, employee or customer data needs to be imported.
 This can be referred to as upstream provisioning.

 Note that the authoritative sources for identity attributes transcend the HR system and may include email, phone, training certification system, etc. In some cases, a company may have more than one HR system.

 The act of provisioning may include certain logic, best modeled as governance.
 In some cases, the IGA system takes on all the provisioning duties (see also the section on Access Governance below).

 This function includes steps needed to originate and activate an identity.
 It is also concerned with ongoing maintenance such as password reset and key rotation.
 This function includes administrative activities and self-serve activities.

 Also sometimes known as Registration.
 It involves such activities as proofing, verification or vetting, and recording sponsorship if needed.
 It also is responsible for the secure delivery of credentials.
 Enrollment ends when a user formally receives ownership of their digital identity and assumes control and ownership of their account’s credentials.

-Credential services include the creation and binding of passwords, cryptographic keys, and other authenticators.
-It is also concerned with ongoing maintenance such as password reset and key rotation.
-It also is in charge of revoking credentials as needed.
+Credential services include the creation of passwords, cryptographic keys, and other authenticators.
+It associates or "binds" these to an identity record.
+It is also concerned with ongoing maintenance such as password reset and key rotation and revocation of credentials as needed.